 EOF

-After creation, the resource will transition to the WaitForUserUpload phase, indicating that it is ready for image upload.
+Once created, the resource will enter the WaitForUserUpload phase, which means it is ready for image upload.

-There are two upload options available: from a cluster node and from an external node outside the cluster:
+There are two options available for uploading from a cluster node and from an arbitrary node outside the cluster:

 d8 k get vi some-image -o jsonpath="{.status.imageUploadURLs}" | jq